browsertherapy/browsertherapy-v2/src/lib/posts/2022-10-08-browser-therapy-e12.md

 ---
-title: Ep 11 - Play test and prep for SvelteKit
+title: Ep 12 - Porting King of Tokyo to SvelteKit
-date: '2022-10-01'
+date: '2022-10-08'
-updated: '2022-10-01'
+updated: '2022-10-08'
-excerpt: This session we'll be play testing the prototype (after a bit of work) and begin preparing for porting the app to SvelteKit.
+excerpt: With a successful play test of our King of Tokyo clone last week, it's now time to begin porting the code to SvelteKit!
 categories:
 - live-stream
 ---